chutney-testing/chutney-testing.github.io-legacy/docs/integration.md

     Maven module [local-dev](https://github.com/chutney-testing/chutney/tree/master/packaging/local-dev) shows one way of packaging Chutney.
     Use it as an example to make your own package, custom to your needs.

-# How to make your own Chutney package
+# Make your own Chutney package

 Use [Spring Boot Build Tool Plugins](https://docs.spring.io/spring-boot/docs/2.7.x/reference/html/build-tool-plugins.html#build-tool-plugins) to package Chutney as an executable jar.